IntelSoftware/AIGamedevToolkit/Documentation~/Getting Started HDRP.md

 ## Overview

 In this tutorial we will provide a basic demonstration of how to incorporate the [AIGamedevToolkit](https://www.intel.com/content/www/us/en/developer/articles/training/ai-gamedev-toolkit-tutorials.html) into a [Unity](https://unity.com/) project which uses the [High Definition Render Pipeline](https://docs.unity3d.com/Packages/com.unity.render-pipelines.high-definition@10.8/manual/index.html) (HDRP).
-By the end, you will know how to run a [deep learning](https://community.intel.com/t5/Blogs/Tech-Innovation/Artificial-Intelligence-AI/The-Difference-Between-Artificial-Intelligence-Machine-Learning/post/1335666) model inside an HDRP Unity scene, without any additional coding.
+By the end, you will know how to run a [deep learning](https://community.intel.com/t5/Blogs/Tech-Innovation/Artificial-Intelligence-AI/The-Difference-Between-Artificial-Intelligence-Machine-Learning/post/1335666) model inside a Unity HDRP scene, without any additional coding.

 > **Note:** Please read this [introductory tutorial](https://github.com/IntelSoftware/AIGamedevToolkit/blob/main/Documentation~/Getting%20Started.md) before continuing.